Highway-Railroad Crossing Safety Program

 The crossing safety program participates in the cost of safety improvements at highway-railroad grade crossings.
-These funds are used to install new crossing signal devices, to upgrade existing signals, to improve crossing surfaces, and to provide low-cost improvements; such as increased sight distance, widened crossings, increased signal lens size, or crossing closures.
+These funds are used to install new crossing signal devices, to upgrade existing signals, and to provide low-cost improvements; such as increased sight distance, widened crossings, increased signal lens size, or crossing closures.
 However, the available funding allows only a limited number of safety improvements each year.

 project request form and also completing the Minority Impact Statement.
 Ninety percent of approved projects are funded, with the remaining 10 percent paid by the highway authority, the railroad, or most commonly, a portion paid by each.
 Applications are due by July 1 to be considered for the next annual funding cycle.

 Priorities for this funding are determined through a benefit cost analysis.
 This analysis takes into consideration the extent of vehicle and train traffic at the crossing, speed of trains, certain characteristics of the crossing, effectiveness of the proposed improvement, estimated cost of the improvement and other factors.
 Generally, those crossings with a high probability for a serious crash with a proposed improvement anticipated to be effective and cost efficient will receive the highest priority.

 PPM 500.09 is the directive for implementing these funds.

 Applications, recommendatiosn and aswardsProjects funded under this program are approved by the Iowa Transportation Commission

 All pending applications as of July 1, 2014 - Safety application (PDF)

 Recommendations for 2015 and 2016 (subject to Iowa Transportation Commission approval in October) - Safety recommendations (PDF)